ColinGrime/Tweaky/README.md

 * `break-glass` - Glass breaks instantly when broken by a Netherite Pickaxe (configurable).
 * `break-leaves` - Breaking leaves with a hoe will break an extra block on each side.
 Netherite hoes = 3x3x3.
 * `break-plants` - Breaking grass/flowers with a hoe will 3x3 break them.
 Netherite hoes = 5x5.
+* `breeding-indicator` - Adds an indicator above mobs to show when they can breed again.
 * `cauldron-concrete` - Throw concrete powder into a cauldron to turn it into concrete.
 * `cauldron-mud` - Throw dirt into a cauldron to turn it into mud.
 * `coordinates` - Allows players to view their coordinates in the Action Bar.